jacecotton/tcds/utilities/WebComponent/README.md

 }
 ```

-Using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), you can use returns, indentation, and interpolation all without string concatenation.
+By using [template literals](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Template_literals), you can use returns, indentation, and interpolation all without concatenation.
 The ability to interpolate data allows for dynamic data-binding, as well as conditional and iterative rendering:

 ```js
 class MyComponent extends WebComponent(HTMLElement) {